-Finally, I pull back on the D/W knob to get a good mix of the original signal back in.
+Finally, I pull back on the Dry/Wet knob to get a good mix of the original signal blended back in.
 The vocoder noise is rather quiet, so something around 75% should do.
-Now that I'm hearing the final result, I'll usually go back through the settings and tweak them, especially matching the release time so the noise doesn't bleed past the hats.
+Now that I'm hearing the final result, I usually go back through the settings and tweak them, especially making sure the release time on the noise matches and doesn't bleed past the hats.

 And there you have it!
 The vocoded layer is much easier on the ears than the harsh, thick original loop and the softer sound will blend nicely into a mix.

-Snares are another good candidate for noise layers because that's essentially the sound snare wire produces.
-Envelope-shaped white noise even takes the place of a snare in some classic drum machines, so adding a layer with the vocoder will help add some of this feel to any snare sample.
+Snares are another good candidate for noise layers because it's essentially the sound snare wire produce.
+Envelope-shaped white noise even takes the place of a snare in some classic drum machines, so adding a layer with the vocoder will add some of this electronic feel to any snare sample.
 I'm starting with a simple loop that has its components isolated on individual tracks.

-After placing the vocoder on the snare's track, I start adjusting the dials again.
-I think the noise could be just a little brighter, so I make a very minor adjustment to the formant dial.
-The real focus, however, is on the release, which I'll turn to around 500-600ms to add a nice decay to the noise.
+After placing the vocoder on the snare track, I start adjusting the dials again.
+I think the noise could be just a little brighter, so I make a very minor clockwise adjustment to the formant dial.
+The real focus, however, is on the release, which I'll turn to around 500-600 ms to add a nice decay to the noise.

-Now I adjust the filter bank to similar settings to the hi-hats.
+Now I adjust the filter bank.
 I've found that the lower and wider bands set to retro work best for the purer white noise sound I've been going for with these percussion examples.
-For the snares, I'll allow considerably lower frequencies through than I did for the hats to ensure the fundamental is captured by the vocoder.
+For the snares, I'll allow considerably lower frequencies through than I did for the hats, ensuring the fundamental is captured by the vocoder.

 If you try loading a vocoder on a drum like this, you'll notice it sounds pretty awful.
 This is because the heavy bass doesn't translate well to the white noise and by default the release time is quite long.
-I know that I want this synthesized click sound to be very tight, so I'll bring the release down to just 50ms and raise the depth quite high as well right away.
-Then I'll make the usual small adjustment to formant, and modify the noise source to be a little less bright.
+I know that I want this synthesized click sound to be very tight, so I'll bring the release down to just 50 ms and raise the depth quite high as well.
+Then I'll make the usual small adjustment to formant and modify the noise source to be a little less bright.

 The biggest strides are made in the filter bank, as usual.
-I'll set to fewer bands again, but the critical step is in adjusting the frequency range.
-The lower frequency should be set around 300-350hz so the bass is ignored by the vocoder.
-Because there is so little information in the mids and highs of a bass drum - and particularly in this muffled one - the vocoded click is quite quiet, so I boost it using the gain control as well.
-From there, it's the usual balancing by drawing across the filters.
+I'll set to fewer bands again and make adjustments to the frequency range.
+The lower frequency should be set around 300-350hz so the bass of the kick is ignored by the vocoder.
+Because there is so little information in the mids and highs of a bass drum - and particularly in this muffled one - the vocoded click is quite quiet, so I boost it using the gain control.
+From there, it's the usual balancing by drawing across the filter bands.

 The audio example shows the difference after the synthesized click has been added with the vocoder, as it switches between dry and wet each bar.
-The kick itself not only becomes more defined, you can tell that this will cut through a dense mix better as well.
+The kick itself becomes more defined, and you can tell that this will cut through a dense mix better as well.